 - While the nDVR ABR stream is running, enter the following in a browser:

 The time map has an entry for each time the DVR-time to packet-time mapping has changed.
-For a stream with no gaps, there would be a single time map entry.
-Otherwise, it will contain "1 + (number of time gaps)" time map entries.
-The manifest shown by default will contain the first chunk and last chunk.
-In between it will show any chunks that span time resets.
-So, if the time resets at chunk 51, the manifest includes chunk information for chunk 50 and chunk 51.
+A stream with no gaps has a single time map entry.
+Streams with gaps contain "1 + [number of time gaps]" time map entries.
+By default the manifest shows the first and last chunks as well as any chunks that span time resets.
+So if the time resets at chunk 51, the manifest includes information for chunks 50 and 51.

-- "raw" - returns comma-separated, unformatted information about the DVR recording.
+- raw – Comma-separated, unformatted information about the DVR recording.

-- "manifest" - returns XML-style format, similar to the format used in the DVR manifest folders.
-This may provide useful information in conjunction with "fullManifest" to create a DVR ABR test case.
+- manifest – XML-style format, similar to the format used in the DVR manifest folders.
+This may provide useful information in conjunction with a full manifest to create a DVR ABR test case.